donedgardo/blog/content/blog/tic-tac-toe-pub-sub.md

 snippets of our code.

-I also want to take the oportunity to also share what is IPFS and libp2p libraries.
+I also want to take the opportunity to also share what is IPFS and libp2p libraries.

 IPFS solves content addressing: **Find Fetch and Authenticate Content**